QuidLabs/iBO/grant.md

 **Payment address**: `quid.eth`

 Arbitrum's chainId starts with
-42, public keys are 42 symbols.
+42, public keys are 42 symbols...
-`quid.eth`'s withs with 42 ends
+`quid.eth`'s starts with 42; ends
 with 4A4, so we built gilts as
 a sort of simplified ERC404: